open-source-modelling/insurance_python/bisection_alpha/README.md

 ### Input
  - The minimum allowed value of the convergence speed parameter alpha.
  - The maximum allowed value of the convergence speed parameter alpha.
- - Maturities of bonds, observed on the market and provided as output
+ - Maturities of bonds, observed on the market and provided as output.
  - Zero-coupon rates, for which the user wishes to calibrate the algorithm.
 Each rate belongs to an observable zero coupon bond with a known maturity.
  - The ultimate forward rate towards which the user wishes the resulting curve to converge.
  - Allowed difference between the given ultimate forward rate and the resulting curve.
  - The numeric precision of the calculation.
-Higher the precision, more aqurate the estimation of the root
+Higher the precision, more aqurate the estimation of the root.
  - The maximum number of iterations allowed.
-This is to prevent an infinite loop in case the method does not converge to a solution
+This is to prevent an infinite loop in case the method does not converge to a solution.

 ### Output
   - Optimal value of the parameter alpha if the roposedd method converged